oculus-samples/Unreal-HandGameplay/Plugins/OculusHandTools/README_HandTrackingFilter.md

 # Filtered Hand Tracking

-To improve the user experience of a hand-tracking based game, the *HandTrackingFilterComponent* is used.
-This component stabilizes the hand movement while tracking is low quality or lost.
-You can read more about this technology in [Adding Hand Tracking To First Steps](https://developer.oculus.com/blog/adding-hand-tracking-to-first-steps/) in the "Hand tracking accuracy mitigation" section.
+The *HandTrackingFilterComponent* improves hand-tracking in games by stabilizing hand movement when tracking quality is low or lost.
+Attach this component to the *MotionControllerComponent* in your Character to achieve smoother hand tracking.

-Simply attach this component to the *MotionControllerComponent* within your Character, and your hand tracking will be more stable.
+For more details, see the "Hand tracking accuracy mitigation" section in [Adding Hand Tracking To First Steps](https://developers.meta.com/horizon/blog/adding-hand-tracking-to-first-steps/).